Gacha76/ReConnect/README.md

 Project Showcase: Students can showcase their projects, allowing for collaboration, feedback, and guidance from alumni and faculty.

-Knowledge Sharing: Alumni and faculty can share their expertise through articles, tutorials, empowering students with valuable insights.
+Knowledge Sharing: Alumni and faculty can share their expertise through articles, and tutorials, empowering students with valuable insights.

 Community Building: The app facilitates communication and interaction through chat and call features, fostering a sense of belonging and support within the community.